 Dr. Herbert sums it all up very nicely there.
 But the key to remember is this…

-Since the body wraps dangerously pull excessive amounts of water from the body, the skin has even less of firm support base under it – and because of that, any woman with the bumps and dimples we call cellulite, will have even more bumps and dimples with saggy, droopy skin.
+Since the body wraps dangerously pull excessive amounts of water from the body, the skin has even less of firm support base under it – and because of that, any woman with the dimples and sagging ripples we call cellulite, will have even more shadows and dimples with saggy, droopy skin.
 Not a pretty site and not a good feeling.

 There’s only one way to reverse the cause of cellulite bumps and dimples.
 When you tone, firm and lift the muscles which sit under the cellulite zones – the muscles then gently push outward against the skin layer – smoothing it out and giving it a tightly toned look.